Babakjfard/EPHTracking/README.md

 ## Disclaimer

 **Please note that the use of this code is at your own risk.
 The authors and contributors of this project assume no responsibility or liability for any errors or consequences resulting from the use of the code.**

+**Last Update:** Nov 3th, 2023 for cleaning and preparing Birth Defects data for submission to the Fall Data Call